jupiter007/dmp-table/README.md

 The font used in this application is Google's Public Sans, and the css is a mix of Bootstrap along with custom css.

-# Getting Started with Create React App
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It installs many commonly used tools for web apps and configures webpack to use standard configurations.

-## Available Scripts
+## Setup

+Download or clone the respository.

 In the project directory, you can run:

+### `npm install`

+This will add the node modules specified in package.json

 ### `npm start`